Spotify Recently Played: Pin, Remove, Pause. Three reversible controls for a shelf that records everything.

 Constraints & Trade-offs

-Every project has a perimeter.
-These defined the shape of the solution.
+These were the trade-offs that shaped the design.
 The reasoning behind each decision matters as much as the decision itself.

 Cross-platform

-Desktop users access the same controls through right-click, matching existing Spotify paradigms.
+Desktop users access the same controls through right-click, matching how Spotify already handles other context actions.
 The interaction model stays consistent across surfaces without forcing mobile patterns onto desktop.

 Out of scope